cyberconnecthq/cyberconnect-docs/docs/Apis/follow_button.md

 </body>
 ```

-When the button triggered, the callbacks will be called with the following event object:
+When the button is triggered, the callbacks will be called with the following event object:

 ```json
 onSuccess: